hiisk/hiisk/README.md

-## :wave: Hi There I'm Jade *I’ll be the best data scientist in korea.*
+## :wave: Hi There I'm Jade

+- Currently, I work in Binggrae System Support Team(ERP, Finance System).
 - I worked in the Data Part of the Megastudy Education Admissions Service Team.(21.09~22.05)
 - Learning Python for the first time in September 2020, I worked on various related projects.(DL/ML/CV)
 - After entering the computer engineering department, I became interested in data processing while listening to the lecture of my major.